Simonjn0904/velociraptors-heidelbergV2/content/en/Community/whatsapp.md

 Join this group if you want to help shape events and share your ideas.
 <div style="margin-top: 1.0rem;"></div>

+**💛💜FLINTA*only Group**

+We would like to introduce a FLINTA* (i.e. women, lesbians, intersex, non-binary, trans and agender) group.
+The goal is to create a safe space where we can continue to meet casually for rides and exchange ideas, with room for questions, comments, and criticism; anything that might feel difficult or intimidating in 'General'. 🦖
+Anyone who is interested and feels like they might belong here is welcome to join the group.
+It's important to us that everyone feels safe and comfortable here, whether meeting new people or riding in the group for the first time... 🦕✨
+<div style="margin-top: 1.0rem;"></div>

 **🔄 Bike & Gear Exchange**
 A place to trade, give away, or sell bike gear and accessories.
 <div style="margin-top: 1.0rem;"></div>